-The State Charter Schools Foundation of Georgia (SCSF), in coordination with Level Field Partners and with support from the Walton Family Foundation, completed a statewide analysis of the charter school facility landscape to assist charter schools in overcoming barriers in providing safe and affordable buildings for students.
+The State Charter Schools Foundation of Georgia (SCSF), in coordination with Level Field Partners and with support from the Walton Family Foundation, completed an analysis of the state charter school facility landscape to assist state charter schools in overcoming barriers in providing safe and affordable buildings for students.

 The report includes updated market trends for state charter schools and recommendations for reducing costs, keeping more public education dollars inside our classrooms.